 - Read it aloud by speaking louder where the arrow is up.

-The trick with bringing your inflection down at the end of your utterances is to determine which syllable receives the main emphasis and making that one longer & louder.
-If the last word is a one syllable word then the word itself gets split into 2 parts.
+The trick with bringing your inflection down at the end of your utterances is to determine which syllable receives the primary emphasis and making that one longer & louder.
+If the last word is a one syllable word, then the word itself gets split into 2 parts.
 For example:

 “Here’s the book.”
 Sounds like: “Here’s the bUuk.”